Passive Stretching: The Final Step in Injured Tendon Recovery

 - Any other situation where you need to draw the pain and inflammation out of your injury site.

-Boost Your Healing Rate: - Improve Circulation, Soften Scar Tissue & Prevent Re-Injury with Blood Flow Stimulation Therapy™
+Help Maximize Your Body's Healing Capability: - Improve Circulation, Soften Scar Tissue & Reduce Re-Injury Risk with a TShellz Wrap®

 There are a lot of people that think their tendonitis is gone after swelling and inflammation is gone and they start feeling better.
 They also make the mistake of returning to regular activities too soon without proper time for healing.
 The truth is that healing takes time and after the swelling is gone your tendon or muscle injury isn't fully healed.